 The current Cannon Hill Anglican College Strategic Intent 2020–2022 outlines how the College intends to meet the challenges and opportunities of educating young women and men in a dynamic, evolving world.

 Grounded by our commitment to Develop World and Work Ready Individuals, this plan provides the blueprint that will ensure CHAC continues to deliver distinctive and innovative education that engages, challenges and motivates students to discover their passion and be their personal best.

 The strategic pillars provide the framework that supports the College’s corporate vision and outlines our shared priorities.
 You can download the Strategic Plan belowDownload the Strategic Plan

-CHAC has submitted a Ministerial Infrastructure Designation application for Queensland Government approval of our planned development.
+CHAC has received Ministerial Infrastructure Designation (MID) approval for our planned development.

 Here are some FAQs that help you to understand what the MID is about, and our next steps.